ankilab/HANCOCK_MultimodalDataset/README.md

 ## Adjuvant treatment prediction using histology images
+Steps one through four presented in this section are optional, as we make the features extracted by these steps available in the [`features`](features) directory.

 We used the open-source histology software QuPath for analyzing TMAs.
 The folder [qupath_scripts](qupath_scripts) contains code that can be executed in QuPath's script editor.